hebrides/intern-training/README.md

 ### D. Web Programming / Env / App Structures / Laravel / NodeJS / Testing

-You must become profecient with an array of skills to be able to build and deploy client-server software.
+You must become proficient with an array of skills to be able to build and deploy client-server software.

 1) https://medium.com/swlh/my-software-engineer-roadmap-2fb0c02b8a08